 In the purest sense of the word computers can’t produce truly random numbers.
 However, computer can use an RNG based on something naturally random like atmospheric noise to create a number that is arguably truly random enough.
 The software creating the randomness is still deterministic, but the mix of using hardware and software and the natural unpredictable event together can create a number that is “truly random” enough for the idea that “a computer can generate a truly random number” to be accepted as fact.

 Can a Computer Generate a Truly Random Numbers?

-FACT: Neither computers or humans can be random, we are both deterministic machines.
-In both cases, this is because of our hard wiring and programming.
-One can argue that nature isn’t deterministic at a quantum level; this is why we measure random events like atomic decay to get random “seed” numbers.
+FACT: Some argue that neither computers or humans can be random, and that both are deterministic machines.
+In both cases, the argument is that humans and computers lack the ability to be truly random due to their hard wiring and programming (a human, like a computer, can only draw from what it knows, and thus it is to an extent predictable).
+One can argue that nature isn’t deterministic at a quantum level however.
+And, this is why we measure random events like atomic decay to get random “seed” numbers.